Skip to main content

 4 mentions Positive Neutral Negative

-• “Intuitive mechanics, humor, and replayability make this game one of the best VR rhythm games out there.”
+• “Intuitive mechanics, humour, and replayability make this game one of the best VR rhythm games out there.”

-• “Thanks to mod support, this game has incredible replay value and is, in my opinion, pretty much flawless in its execution.”
+• “That sounds a bit too close to something like Beat Saber, which, thanks to mod support, has incredible replay value and is, in my opinion, pretty much flawless in its execution.”

 • “An absolutely wonderful experience and exceptional replay value.”